Tazmainiandevil/TableStorage.Abstractions/README.md

 __Notes__

-Each method as a synchronous and asynchronous version.
+Each method has a synchronous and asynchronous version.

 The unit tests rely on using Azure Storage Emulator (which can be found here https://azure.microsoft.com/en-gb/downloads/).